ghostbuster91/nvim-next/README.md

 The idea is that other plugins like for example git-signs will expose logic to perform some movement, and then we will wrap it with an adapter and plug into that engine.

+#### Current state of the project

+The project is in a very early state.
+In addition to that, it is also my first neovim plugin.
+Expect unexpected.
+Having said that, I am using it on a dialy basis and I am planning to keep it like that.

 ### Getting started

 Frist you need to initialize nvim-next.
 This will map `;` and  `,` to respetive nvim-next functions.
 Here you might also want to override the builtin `f`/`t` functions to have a consistent bevahior with the rest of the movements.